-Identification of Potential Effects on Undesirable Result (UR) Local Undesirable Results Local Undesirable Results Criteria Minimum Threshold (MT) Minimum Thurshold Instition Measurable Objective (MO) infrastructure (i.e., the CA Aqueduct); Initial MT estimates were generalized spatially to create three "Sustainability Criteria Zones" to allow for flexibility in the selection of RMS-WLs.
-All RMS-WLs within a Sustainability Zone have the same MT value. available information.Well Impact analysis shows that although the proposed MTs could potentially result in 22% of domestic wells, 2% of agricultural/industrial wells, and 0% of municipal wells being dewatered, the impacts would not be unreasonable and would be prevented and/or mitigated through a Well Dewatering Mitigation Program.State, Federal, and Local Standards: There are no state, federal, or local standards pertaining to groundwater levels in the Wheeler Ridge-Maricopa MA.Measurement of Minimum Thresholds: Groundwater levels will be measured in each of the 14 RMS-WLs semiannually using the monitoring protocols outlined in the South of Kern River Groundwater Sustainability Plan (SOKR GSP).
-Same Beneficial Users as the Chronic Lowering of Groundwater Levels sustainability indicator.
+Sustainability Indicator Identification of Beneficial Users Potential Effects on Beneficial Users Undesirable Result (UR) Causes Local Management Area Exceedance Criteria (i.e., Trigger) Local Management Area Exceedance Criteria Justification Minimum Threshold (MT) Definition Minimum Threshold Justification Measurable Objective (MO) Definition infrastructure (i.e., the CA Aqueduct); Initial MT estimates were generalized spatially to create three "Sustainability Criteria Zones" to allow for flexibility in the selection of RMS-WLs.
+All RMS-WLs within a Sustainability Zone have the same MT value. available information.
+Well Impact analysis shows that although the proposed MTs could potentially result in 22% of domestic wells, 2% of agricultural/industrial wells, and 0% of municipal wells being dewatered, the impacts would not be unreasonable and would be prevented and/or mitigated through a Well Dewatering Mitigation Program.
+State, Federal, and Local Standards: There are no state, federal, or local standards pertaining to groundwater levels in the Wheeler Ridge-Maricopa MA.
+Measurement of Minimum Thresholds: Groundwater levels will be measured in each of the 14 RMS-WLs semiannually using the monitoring protocols outlined in the South of Kern River Groundwater Sustainability Plan (SOKR GSP).
+Reduction of Groundwater Storage Same Beneficial Users as the Chronic Lowering of Groundwater Levels sustainability indicator.
 Reduced groundwater supply reliability due to reduced quantity of water available.
 Same causes as the Chronic Lowering of Groundwater Levels Sustainability Indicator (i.e., increased groundwater pumping and reduced recharge; see above).
-It is considered a local UR for Reduction of Groundwater Storage when groundwater levels decline below established MTs in 40% or more of any water level RMS within the MA over four consecutive bi- annual SGMA required monitoring events.
+It is considered a local Management Area Exceedance for Reduction of Groundwater Storage when groundwater levels decline below established MTs in 40% or more of any water level RMS within the MA over four consecutive biannual SGMA required monitoring events.
 The use of MTs for the Chronic Lowering of Groundwater Levels as a proxy for Reduction of Groundwater Storage has been demonstrated to be appropriate and protective.
 The amount by which groundwater storage would be reduced if groundwater levels at all RMS-WLs declined to their respective MTs represents 18% of total usable groundwater storage.
 This volume (1.08 million acre-feet [MAF]) corresponds to the volume that would be pumped in roughly 19 years of pumping at the average historical rate (57,000 AFY).
-Given that the UR definition is based on only 40% of RMS-WLs exceeding their MTs, the actual reduction in storage that would occur if URs for Chronic Lowering of Groundwater Levels were triggered would be MTs for Chronic Lowering of Groundwater Levels are used as a proxy for Reduction of Groundwater Storage.
+Given that the UR definition is based on only 40% of RMS-WLs exceeding their MTs, the actual reduction in MTs for Chronic Lowering of Groundwater Levels are used as a proxy for Reduction of Groundwater Storage.
 See above for definitions of those MTs.
 Use of Groundwater Levels as a Proxy: MTs for Reduction in Groundwater Storage may be set by using MTs for Chronic Decline in Groundwater Levels as a proxy if it is demonstrated that a correlation exists between the two metrics.
 The following calculation demonstrates this correlation: The volume of "usable storage" theoretically accessible to existing wells was estimated as the storage between the average Fall 2015 depth to groundwater (303 feet below ground surface [ft bgs]) and the median depth of agricultural/industrial wells (1,100 feet [ft]).
 The usable storage volume is about 5.9 MAF within the Wheeler Ridge-Maricopa MA.
-The volume of groundwater above the Chronic Lowering of Groundwater Levels MTs and the Fall 2015 groundwater elevations is estimated at 1.08 MAF, which is approximately 18% of the estimated volume MOs for Chronic Lowering of Groundwater Levels are used as a proxy for Reduction of Groundwater Storage.
-See above for definitions of those MOs.
+The volume of groundwater above the Chronic Lowering of Groundwater Levels MTs MOs for Chronic Lowering of Groundwater Levels are used as a proxy for Reduction of Groundwater Storage.
+See above for definitions of those MOs. storage that would occur if URs for Chronic Lowering of Groundwater Levels were triggered would be and the Fall 2015 groundwater elevations is estimated at 1.08 MAF, which is approximately 18% of the estimated volume